-A crucial piece of information that was given us in OotP, confirmed that Voldemort did indeed send Snape to Hogwarts, presumably to infiltrate Dumbledore’s school and to pass the DEs information on Dumbledore’s movements before his own first defeat at Godric’s Hollow.
+A crucial piece of information that was given us in OotP, confirmed that Voldemort did indeed send Snape to Hogwarts, presumably to infiltrate Dumbledore’s school and to pass the DEs information on Dumbledore’s movements before his own first defeat at Godric’s Hollow took place.

 For the slow of comprehension this fact was restated openly in the Spinners’ End chapter of HBP.
 It was this factor which enabled Snape to allay suspicions and retain contact with the likes of Lucius Malfoy throughout the entire period of Voldemort’s absence.
 But, from the wording of Dumbledore’s testimony at Karkaroff’s hearing, I was more inclined to suspect that Snape had been keeping in touch with Hogwarts on either Voldemort’s or Dumbledore’s behalf for some time before he took up his position on staff as the Hogwarts Potions master, a post which he had only finally achieved a few weeks before Voldemort’s first defeat.

-In this supposition I proved to be correct, even if my final interpretation of the true state of affairs was not.
+In this supposition I proved to be correct, even if my final conclusion drawn regarding the true state of affairs officially is not.
 To me the conflicting versions related to Snape’s overhearing of the Trelawney Prophecy strongly implied that Snape’s first recorded act on behalf of Albus Dumbledore was, in fact, to report the first half, and only the first half of the Prophecy to Voldemort.
-Due to the fact that I find nearly all of what we were told in DHs all but completely implausible, I am still more than half convinced that this was the case.
+Due to the fact that I find nearly all of what we were told in DHs all but completely implausible, I am still more than half convinced that this was indeed the case.

 • • • •

 One would have thought that Voldemort must have wanted to place as many agents as possible within Dumbledore’s organization at his earliest convenience, yet Snape, according to all indications appears to have been one of his first choices of agent, and he was not placed in Hogwarts until nearly the end of VoldWar I. I have long suspected that Snape’s assignment may have had something to do with the Prophecy, since none of the other DEs were aware of it.
-But Snape’s skill as an Occlumens was may have been a deciding factor for directing him to actually take up a position in the School, since at some point, very likely in his childhood, it must have occurred to Tom Riddle that Dumbledore was another Legilimens, even if he rarely uses this advantage over others.
+But Snape’s skill as an Occlumens was may have been a deciding factor for directing him to actually take up a position in the School.
+At some point, very likely in his childhood, or as a Hogwarts student, it must have occurred to Tom Riddle that Dumbledore was another Legilimens.

 It is at this point unknown who actually trained Snape in Occlumency.
 That he had a natural affinity for this skill is very likely.
 What we saw of his childhood might have tended to develop such an affinity.
 It is probable that he was originally self-trained.
 It is also possible that either of his two principles might have coached him in this skill before sending him to spy on the other.
 Of the two, Voldemort is very slightly the more likely candidate.
 First, since he has no compunction about using Legilimency upon his associates, he would have noted Snape’s natural resistance and decided to make use of it.
 Also, if it was Voldemort who originally trained Snape, he would be less inclined to regard Snape’s ability in this skill with suspicion.